* Believes that “racism is woven into the very fabric of America”

 Lee is immensely wealthy, with a net worth of approximately $40 million.
 In 1998 he and his wife, Tonya Lewis Lee, purchased a three-story, five-bedroom, 8,292-square-foot New York City townhouse for $16.6 million.
-The dwelling has original-detail fireplaces, an interior courtyard, a library, an elevator, and staff quarters.
-In 2013 Lee put his home on the market, with an asking price of $32 million.
+In 2013 Lee put the home on the market, with an asking price of $32 million.

 Lee has taught film classes at New York University and Harvard University.
 In addition to his film-production and teaching endeavors, he also works for SiriusXM NBA Radio — an outlet run by the National Basketball Association.

 Lee has served as a National Advisory Board member of the Disarm Education Fund (DEF), which seeks to ban all private ownership of handguns.
 Other DEF board members over the years have included such notables as: Aris Anagnos, Ed Asner, Ramsey Clark, Dave Dellinger, Bishop Thomas Gumbleton, Mario Obledo, Michael Ratner, Pete Seeger, Robert Schwartz, Martin Sheen, and Howard Zinn.